mmorrow2/portfolio/finalproject_part2.md

 "I love the text support, and I think the story is mapped out really nicely."
 Need to keep the data colors consistent across the graphs.

+## Changes
+I need to play around with sizing and see how Shorthand functions a little more to get the right idea across.
+I also need to figure out how to fully explain the SMU DataArts Arts Vibrancy Index, because even people who have been in the field got a little tripped up by it.
+Consistency across colors is also needed, and I plan to change the "animals" theme to something more on brand.
+(The animals were a default.)

 [Part I](/finalproject_part1.md)